hmc-cs111-fall2016/what-is-a-DSL/my-dsl-2.md

 create only music loops.
 (I suppose it's also possible to draw pictures on the grid, with no thought about the music; but that would be domain-specific, too).

+Programs in Melodica are also purely data.
+There's no way to create new kinds of data, and there are no control-flow constructs to choose from.

 # Internal or external?
 _Is the language implemented as an internal or external DSL?
 Justify your answer._